HarshitKamriya/Java-oops-project/README.md

                                          we will traverse through the array and if the id matches with the product object and we will return that product object.

-            5. Main class (SupermarketManagementSystem1) :
+            5. Main class :
-                        1. taking caisher details . we are looping until the valid caisher details are entered or not.
-                        2. using switch case for the caiser who appered to our application as  now he/she is calculating the bill of customer
-                        3. Printing the menu to caisher so that , he can choose what he need to do
-                        4. we have some function in this and their role is:
+                         we have some function in this and their role is:
                               1. getCustomerDetails(Scanner scanner)=> here we are taking customer detail such as Id , name ,phone no and
                                                                        calling customer class constructor to initialize a new customer object and returning it..